mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 Why not Hypermedia Controls?
 ----------------------------

-Although HATEOAS is a fascinating principle—it advocates that a server should respond to each client action with a list of all possible actions that can lead the client to its next application state.
+Although HATEOAS is a fascinating principle-it advocates that a server should respond to each client action with a list of all possible actions that can lead the client to its next application state.
 And further, clients *must not* rely on out of band information (like a written API